 Statistics suggest that approximately three-quarters of pedestrian accidents occur at dusk and after dark.
 Reduced visibility requires drivers to exercise extra caution, making sure not to drive too fast to stop when a pedestrian comes into view.
 Pedestrians need to be aware of the difficulty darkness presents and use enhanced caution when interacting with motorists.
 Dusk, in fact, is the single most dangerous time from a visibility standpoint, as changes from dark to light areas place a great deal of stress on driver’s vision.

 Alcohol is another factor that helps to explain the increased risk to pedestrians crossing the street at night.
 About 13% of pedestrian accidents involve drivers who have a blood alcohol concentration of 0.08% (the “legal limit”) or higher.
 Driving under the influence of alcohol is always a negligent act.

 Pedestrians have the right to seek compensation for injuries caused by a negligent driver.
 Families also have the right to seek wrongful death compensation when a negligent driver causes a fatal collision with a pedestrian.

 In some cases, the negligent driver will be entirely at fault.
 A driver who runs a red light and hits a pedestrian in a crosswalk is an obvious example.
 Injured pedestrians are entitled to full compensation in those cases.

 Compensation depends upon the severity of the injuries and the facts of the case.
-An attorney, like a pedestrian accident lawyer Atlanta, GA relies on, can help injured pedestrians, and the families of deceased accident victims, understand their rights after a traffic accident.
+An attorney can help injured pedestrians, and the families of deceased accident victims, understand their rights after a traffic accident.